Skip to main content

 brew install font-cascadia-code-pl

-For nerd font,
+For nerd font (Recommended),

 brew install --cask font-caskaydia-cove-nerd-font